kagandikmen/clairvoyant/README.md

 ![birdie resized closer look](docs/cv/images/birdie_resized_closerlook.png) | ![birdie enhanced closer look](docs/cv/images/birdie_enhanced_closerlook.png)

 \
-\* Both images are cropped and resized with ImageMagick for a closer inspection of the results.
+\* Both images are cropped and resized using ImageMagick for a closer inspection of the results.
 ImageMagick was run with `-filter Point` option for demonstration purposes, where it runs a simple nearest-neighbor resizing algorithm.

 ## Performance